In PE, we learn about the importance of health and fitness and develop a range of physical movement skills.

 Assessment of PE

 Our school uses ‘Progress in PE’, which is a complete PE planning and assessment programme.
 Assessment sheets are completed by teachers or Teaching Assistants observing lessons and are collected by the PE lead.
 Data can then be produced regarding the competency of children in PE in each class and compared to Age Related Expectations.

 Monitoring of PE

-Monitoring takes place regularly through sampling children’s work, lesson observations and through talking to the children – ensuring they enjoy each subject and can recall key knowledge of what they have been taught.
+Monitoring takes place through the checking of assessment sheets, lesson observations and through talking to the children – ensuring they enjoy each subject and can recall key knowledge of what they have been taught.